Mystik-Spiral/l4d_ReverseBurn_and_ExplosionAnnouncer/README.md

 - In all other scenarios, burn damage behaves normally.

 Common Scenarios:
 - Griefer attempts to kill the whole team by burning them.
 Instead, the griefer takes 210% damage (70% per victim x 3 victims) plus possibly additional self-damage.
-Usual end result: griefer is killed or incapped and everyone else takes only minor damage.
+Usual end result: Griefer is killed or incapped and everyone else takes only minor damage.
 - Player starts fire and griefer runs into it.
-Usual end result: griefer takes 100% damage and player that started fire takes none, which is normal behavior.
+Usual end result: Griefer takes 100% burn damage and player that started fire takes none, which is normal behavior.

 Suggestion: